HL7/fhir-ig-publisher/README.md

 An brief overview of our publishing process is [here][Link-Publishing].

 For more detailed instructions on cutting a release, please read [the wiki][Link-PublishingRelease]

+## CI/CD

+All intergration and delivery done on Azure pipelines.
+Azure project can be viewed [here][Link-AzurePipelines].

 ## Maintenance